 - lodge their complaint within 20 working days of being notified of the University's intention to report a student for breach or attendance or progress.

-- notify The English Language Centre should they withdraw from the Complaint and Grievance Resolution Procedure.
+- notify The English Language Centre should they withdraw from the Complaint Management Procedure.

 (93) During the complaints process, the student is required to: